Exploiting Verified Neural Networks via Floating Point Numerical Error: Discussion

-Unless the verifier is able to model an exact specification of floating point arithmetic in the neural network inference implementation, verification of NNs in the strictly exact sense is impossible in the presence of numerical error.
-Moreover we have shown that because of numerical error, practical adversarial examples can be constructed for verified robust networks.
-We propose two possible solutions: \begin{enumerate} \item Adopting over-approximation that is close to exact verification.
-For example the verifier could add an error term bounded by maximum implementation error to variables for all the hidden units, similar to the approach adopted by certification frameworks with sound floating point arithmetic~\cite{singh2018fast,singh2019an}.
-However this may significantly complicate the verification problem.
-It is also not clear how to estimate a tight error bound for a practical implementation with many engineering optimizations. \item Quantizing the computations so the verifier and the implementation can be aligned.
+Another approach for sound and complete neural network verification is to quantize the computation to align the inference implementation with the verifier.
 For example, if we require all activations to be multiples of $s_0$ and all weights to be multiples of $s_1$, where $s_0s_1 > 2E$ and $E$ is a very loose bound of possible implementation error, then the output can be rounded to multiples of $s_0s_1$ to completely eliminate numerical error.
-Binarized neural networks~\cite{hubara2016binarized} are a family of extremely quantized networks, and their verification~\cite{narodytska2018verifying, shih2019verifying} can be easily aligned with any sane implementation. \end{enumerate}
+Binarized neural networks~\citep{hubara2016binarized} are a family of extremely quantized networks, and their verification~\citep{ narodytska2018verifying, shih2019verifying, jia2020efficient} is sound and complete.
+However, the problem of robust training and verification of quantized neural networks~\citep{ jia2020efficient} is relatively under-examined compared to that of real-valued neural networks~\citep{ madry2018towards, mirman2018differentiable, tjeng2018evaluating, xiao2018training}.